-The armed forces are a huge part of the life in Leavenworth, employing 7.01% of the workforce.
-While it is a military town, the civilian sector still plays an important role in the local economy, where the Public Service and Healthcare industries employ 17.78% and 15.71% of the civilian workforce, respectively.
+The armed forces are a huge part of the life in Leavenworth, employing 6.57% of the workforce.
+While it is a military town, the civilian sector still plays an important role in the local economy, where the Healthcare and Public Service industries employ 18.06% and 17.48% of the civilian workforce, respectively.

 Also of interest is that Leavenworth has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Leavenworth in 2010 was $23,781, which is upper middle income relative to Kansas, and middle income relative to the rest of the US.
-This equates to an annual income of $95,124 for a family of four.
+The per capita income in Leavenworth in 2010 was $23,812, which is middle income relative to Kansas and the nation.
+This equates to an annual income of $95,248 for a family of four.
 However, Leavenworth contains both very wealthy and poor people as well.

 Leavenworth is a very ethnically-diverse city.
 The people who call Leavenworth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Leavenworth residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Leavenworth include Irish, English, Polish, and Italian.
+Important ancestries of people in Leavenworth include Irish, English, Italian, and Polish.

 The most common language spoken in Leavenworth is English.
 Other important languages spoken here include Spanish and Korean.